spack/spack/lib/spack/docs/packaging_guide.rst

 when you run ``spack install example +feature build_system=autotools``, Spack will run the configure script with ``./configure --without-my-feature``.

-Dependencies are always specified in the package class, because they are usually common to all build systems.
-Build dependencies however can depend on the choice of build system, which can be dealt with by using when conditions:
+Dependencies are always specified in the package class.
+When some dependencies depend on the choice of the build system, it is possible to use when conditions as shown below:

 .. code-block:: python